 Ernest K. Hardison, Jr. won the Iroquois Steeplechase in 1944 when he rode “Bank Robber”, after being bested by Calvin Houghland, on “Frederick II”.

-Alan Dufton won the prestigious Iroquois in 1962 on “Navy Fighter”, owned by Guilford Dudley, Jr. He went on to win the Iroquois again in 1967.
+Alan Dufton won the Iroquois in 1962 on “Navy Fighter”, owned by Guilford Dudley, Jr. He also won the Iroquois again in 1967.

 George's legacy as a four time winner of the Iroquois Steeplechase is surpassed only by his contribution to the sport.